Recovery from Sinus Surgery

 NOTE: Sinus surgery is always to be performed by an ear, nose, and throat (ENT) specialist, also called an otolaryngologist.
 These are the only surgeons who receive surgical training on the paranasal sinuses.

 The time it takes to recover from your sinus surgery depends on a variety of factors, principally the kind of surgery you have had performed.
-These include one, or a combination of ethmoidectomy, maxillary antrostomy, frontal sinustotomy, sphenoidotomy, septoplasty and turbinoplasty.
+These include one, or a combination of ethmoidectomy, maxillary antrostomy, frontal sinusotomy, sphenoidotomy, septoplasty, and turbinoplasty.
 You will most likely be cautioned to notify your school or workplace that you will need a few days to a week to recover fully.
+The first week will feel like the “worst cold of your life” after surgery.
+For the next few weeks, you should feel progressively better until you return to normal or better than normal.

 Whether or not you experience pain after your surgery is different for every patient.
 Each person has his or her own level of pain tolerance.
 Some may need to take prescription pain medication, while others do not need any pain medication whatsoever.
 It is common for patients to feel severe nasal congestion like it is the worst cold of your life.
 Your doctor will provide you with oral pain pills to take in the event that you are feeling pain after surgery, and will explain to you what type of discomfort you should expect after your procedure.

 Doctor Bennett rarely needs to place packing inside the nose.
 This can prevent additional severe congestion, pressure and pain that packing may cause.
 Postoperative visits begin at 6 to 7 days after surgery.
-Patients may experience pain on postoperative visit when crusting and sutures are removed from inside the nose.
+Patients may experience pain and discomfort on the postoperative visits when crusting and sutures are removed from inside the nose.

 Whether your doctor performs an ethmoidectomy, a maxillary antrostomy, or a septoplasty with turbinate reduction, there will be similar symptoms that you are likely to experience.